Is Your Blog Doing Its Job?

 Important Note: A new study states that 61% of email is now being read on mobile devices.
-You need to make both your email newsletter and your blog mobile friendly / optimized.
+You need to make both your email newsletter and your blog mobile friendly/optimized.

 Other Key Purposes of a Blog

-In general for a marketer, your blog’s foremost duty is assist you with bringing in leads.
+In general for a marketer, your blog’s foremost duty is to assist you with bringing in leads.
 Period.
 Building an email mailing list is the cornerstone in converting those leads into sales.
 Additionally, your blog should be focused on doing the following:

 1. Using previews of high-quality, high-demand content that entice people to visit your blog for the full article.
 Once there, they are enticed to signup to your email list to get the in-depth article, free report, whitepaper, guide or whatever it may be.

-2. Using articles to answer questions in advance or address issues that your leads and/or customers are likely to be concerned with.
+2. Use articles to answer questions in advance or address issues that your leads and/or customers are likely to be concerned with.
 This could mean everything from showing customers how to best use your products, to what to do when there is a problem.

 3. Bringing in organic search traffic through high-quality, informative and original articles.

 4. Building a following and creating a positive community around your brand.
-Your newsletter can encourage customers “join the conversation” or “comment” on your blog.
+Your newsletter can encourage customers to “join the conversation” or “comment” on your blog.
 This facilitates a community atmosphere.

-Although social media is great, it’s not the end all.
+Although social media is great, it’s not the end-all.
 You want people on your site to make the sales.
 Use social media to drive people to your blog.
 At your blog, your focus should be creating quality content that people want and are willing to sign up to your email list to get premium content or free offers.
 Your email list is your strongest selling weapon.
 Your blog is one of your best tools for building your email list.